Atomic Energy of Canada Limited: 1970s

 In 1971 the first commercial CANDU reactor, Pickering A 1, began commercial operation.
 By 1973 the other three reactors of the A group at Pickering were online and constituted the most powerful nuclear facility in the world at that time.
 Each Pickering unit produces about 600 MWe of power.

 On May 18, 1974, India detonated a nuclear bomb made from plutonium manufactured by the CIRUS research reactor built by AECL in 1956, which was a commercial version of its NRX research reactor.
 In addition AECL built two power reactors in India based on the Douglas Point design, and many of India's other reactors are domestic variants of this design.
 The connection between India's nuclear weapons program and its CIRUS research reactor led to a severance of nuclear technological cooperation between Canada and India.

 In 1977–1978 the Bruce A group went online and began commercial operation.
 Each Bruce unit produces about 800 MWe of power.
 In 1978, Whiteshell Labs began research into fuel waste disposal.

 1980s

 Between 1983 and 1986, the Pickering B group went online and also in 1983 the single CANDU reactor at Point Lepreau began operation, as did the Gentilly 2 CANDU reactor.
 Between 1984 and 1987 the Bruce B group began commercial operation, and also in 1987 the CANDU design was ranked one of Canada's top-10 engineering achievements.

 Douglas Point was decommissioned in May 1984.

+Therac-25 incidents (1985-1987)

 Between 1985 and 1987, a series of design flaws in AECL's Therac-25 medical accelerator caused massive overdoses of radiation on 6 different occasions, resulting in five deaths.
 In 1987 the machine was found defective by the Food and Drug Administration (FDA) and eventually recalled by AECL despite their multiple denials that the problems existed.